Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a text label that reads "Figure 57: ViVA-XL calculator."
-It appears to be a caption or title for a figure in a document, likely referring to an image or illustration of a ViVA-XL calculator that is not shown in the provided image.
-The text is in a bold font, indicating it is a heading or important label within the document.
+The image is a caption that reads "Figure 57: ViVA-XL calculator."
+The text is in bold, indicating that it is likely part of a larger document or presentation, specifically referring to a figure labeled as number 57.
+The subject of the figure is the "ViVA-XL calculator," which suggests that the figure is an illustration or image of a calculator named ViVA-XL.
+However, the actual image of the calculator is not provided in the text snippet.
 ```

 Action 76: In the calculator, select the **value** function from the **Functional Panel** window.